srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

   - **Status** (TODO, In Progress, Done)
     - What phase of the development the issue is in
   - **Estimate** in terms of "uninterrupted hours of work"
-    - What is the issues’ estimated implementation difficulty
+    - What is the issues' estimated implementation difficulty
     - We want to become good at estimating complexity and overcome being uncomfortable in providing ETAs
     - Estimating complexity in terms of hours of work is done to the best of our